Kerr-AdS type higher dimensional black holes with non-spherical cross-sections of horizons: Multiply rotating Kerr-AdS-type black holes with non-spherical horizons

 where all of $\bar t$, $\bar r$, $\bar a_j$ and $\bar m$ are taken to be real valued.

 We define metric functions analogous to \eqref{eq: Metfuncs} as

 With the above redefinitions the metric \eqref{eq:KerrAdS} takes the form

 Choose a mass parameter $\bar m\in \R$ and a cosmological constant parameter $\ell>0$.
 Consider any connected component, say $\mcU$, of the set on which $\bar g$ is defined and non-degenerate.
 Proposition~\ref{P6XI24.1} below shows that such sets do not depend upon the rotation parameters, hence all the metrics $\bar g$ with the same value of $\bar m$ are simultaneously defined there.
-The calculations in~\cite{Hamamoto:2006zf}, together with the usual analytic continuation arguments, show that the tensor field $\bar g$ defines on $\mcU$ a pseudo-Riemannian metric which solves the vacuum Einstein equations with cosmological constant
+The calculations in~\cite{Hamamoto:2006zf} { (which take place in a different coordinate system to those used here; a translation between the systems can be found in Sections 4.2-5 of~\cite{Frolov:2017kze}) demonstrate that \eqref{eq:KerrAdS} satisfies the Einstein equations in all dimensions.
+This, together with the usual analytic continuation arguments (see Appendix \ref{s20V25.1} where they are spelled-out in detail), shows that the tensor field $\bar g$} defines on $\mcU$ a pseudo-Riemannian metric which solves the vacuum Einstein equations with cosmological constant

 Note that analytic continuation could change the signature, but we show that this does not happen in our case in Section~\ref{ss28VII24.1}.

 Using the constraint \eqref{3VI24.f5} we can eliminate $\bmu^{N+1}$ to obtain